fsImageries/blenderUtils/README.md

 Easy to use blender utilities for repetitive tasks.

 If you'd like to see new features please leave a request as Issue or PullRequest.
-Currently not very active with mail and all.
+Currently not very active with mail and all but very interested in scripting in blender.

 ## Installation